vincentrunge/vincentrunge.github.io/Links.md

 ---

-An important part of my job consists in finding books, publications or blogs, helping me in my everyday work.
-Mathematical research is facilitated by a wide open access to research literature.
-This section gathers my favorite sources of information for math research and math "entertainment".
+An important part of my job consists in finding books, publications or blogs helping me in my everyday work.
+Mathematical research is made possible thanks to a wide open access to research literature.
+This section gathers some of my favorite sources of information (mainly) for math "entertainment".

 ---